mikecapsio/texturefast-docs/docs/vs/substance-3d-painter.md

 3. Upload the model and describe the desired material.
 4. Choose a style preset and quality level.
 5. Generate and review the Base Color on the model.
-6. Extract the available PBR maps.
+6. Extract the full PBR map set.
 7. Download PNG files or continue refinement in Painter.

 ## Bottom line